vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Vardan Barsegyan.
-I am a sociologist (PhD, 2016) conducting quantitative research on social inequality, stratification and mobility.
-I study the mechanisms that reproduce inequality in the contexts of migration, education, politics, and the justice system.
+I am a sociologist (PhD, 2016) conducting quantitative research on social inequality.
+I study the mechanisms that reproduce inequality in the contexts of stratification and mobility, migration, education, politics, and the justice system.
 I analyse large-scale survey and administrative data using R, Stata, Python, and Mplus.

 I conduct rigorous, socially relevant research with potential policy impact.